graveyard/s3-to-redshift/s3filepath/README.md

 }
 ```

+S3File holds everything needed to run a COPY on the file

 #### func  FindLatestInputData

 ```go
 func FindLatestInputData(s3Conn *s3.S3, bucket, schema, table, suppliedConf string, targetDate *time.Time) (S3File, error)
 ```
-FindLatestS3FileData looks for the most recent file matching the prefix created
+FindLatestInputData looks for the most recent file matching the prefix created
 by <schema>_<table>, using the RFC3999 date in the filename

 #### func (*S3File) GetDataFilename